 - The end of Fall Term is the last date for new incoming students to have Advanced Placement, International Baccalaureate, French Baccalaureat and GCE final results for courses you took in high school to be assessed for Transfer Credit, is If you have not previously had these results assessed and would like them to be, please print the Transfer Credit Request form, available online, and submit it to the Client Service Desk on the second floor of Gordon Hall.
 Forms are also available at the Client Service Desk in Gordon Hall.
 Requests received after the end of Fall Term of your first year at Queen’s will not be considered.

 - Registration for the Winter term at the BISC is now open!
 Check out the list of courses.

 - If you are not on a Pre-Authorized Payment Plan, Fall term fees are due!
 The activity fees are due September 30th.

-- Providing you do not have any overdue debt from a previous academic year, you can enroll in a Pre-Authorized Payment Plan for your fees.
-PPL self-enrollment in SOLUS is open now!
+- Providing you do not have any overdue debt from a previous academic year, you can enrol in a Pre-Authorized Payment Plan for your fees.
+PPL self-enrolment in SOLUS is open now!

 - Registration information for graduate students can be found here.